elixir-ecto/ecto/README.md

 end
 ```

-Simply write the SQL commands for updating the database and to roll it back and you are ready to go!
+Simply write the SQL commands for updating the database (`up`) and for rolling it back (`down`) and you are ready to go!

-The generated file (and all migration files) starts with a timestamp, which identifies the migration version.
+Note the generated file (and all migration files) starts with a timestamp, which identifies the migration version.
 By running migrations, a `schema_migrations` table will be created in your database to keep which migrations are "up" (already executed) and which ones are "down".

 ## Contributing